a-gheorghe/connect-four/README.md

 - Animations!!
 It would be fun to animate the chips being dropped into the board, and them being removed by a sliding lever under the board.

-- Personalization - have players input their names, choose a color palette for theselves for the game
+- Personalization - have players input their names, choose a color palette for theselves

 -----------------------------------------------------------------------------------------------------------------------